artemklevtsov/RGA/README.md

 ## Installation

-Notice: Currently the package `RGA` is in development and is not available via a CRAN network.
+**Notice:** Currently the package `RGA` is under development and is not available via a CRAN network.

 `RGA` package can be installed from the git-repository with the `install_bitbucket` function from `devtools` package: